ClinicalAgents: Multi-Agent Orchestration for Clinical Decision Making with Dual-Memory: Experiments

 \section{Experiments}

-In this section, we will systematically evaluate ClinicalAgents' performance on multi-stage clinical workflow reasoning tasks and compare it with strong baselines, including general LLM/VLM, single-agent systems, and representative multi-agent systems.
-We also conduct ablation of key components, sensitivity experiments on different backbone models, and evaluate their ability to generate coherent and clinically relevant reasoning paths in complex clinical scenarios through case studies.
-Specifically, we plan to explore the following research questions (\textbf{RQs}): \begin{itemize} \item \textbf{RQ1:} How does ClinicalAgents perform compared to strong baselines on the MedChain benchmark~\cite{liu2024medchain} (Sec. \ref{sec:results}) \item \textbf{RQ2:} What is the contribution of each component in ClinicalAgents to the overall performance?
+In this section, we systematically evaluate ClinicalAgents' performance on multi-stage clinical workflow reasoning tasks and compare it with strong baselines, including general LLM/VLM, single-agent systems, and representative multi-agent systems.
+We also conduct ablation of key components, sensitivity experiments on different backbone models, and an efficiency analysis against test-time compute baselines.
+Specifically, we explore the following research questions (\textbf{RQs}): \begin{itemize} \item \textbf{RQ1:} How does ClinicalAgents perform compared to strong baselines on the MedChain benchmark~\cite{liu2024medchain}?
+(Sec. \ref{sec:results}) \item \textbf{RQ2:} What is the contribution of each component of ClinicalAgents to the overall performance?
 (Sec. \ref{sec:ablation}) \item \textbf{RQ3:} How sensitive is ClinicalAgents to different backbone LLMs?
-(Sec. \ref{sec:parameter}) \end{itemize}
+(Sec. \ref{sec:parameter}) \item \textbf{RQ4:} Do the gains of ClinicalAgents arise from multi-agent orchestration rather than from larger test-time compute budgets?
+(Sec.~\ref{sec:efficiency}) \end{itemize}